 - 1. All required irrigation systems shall be designed to eliminate the application of water to impervious areas, including roads, drives, and other vehicle areas. - 2.
 Required irrigation shall also be designed to avoid impacts on existing native vegetation. - 3.
 Systems shall include a controller set to conserve water.
 Devices such as rain switches, soil moisture sensors, and moisture detection devices shall be installed in all automatic sprinkler systems to override the sprinkler activation mechanism during periods of increased rainfall. - 4.
 Water shall be conserved by allowing differential operation schedules based on hydrozone. - 5.
 Soil, slope, and other site characteristics shall be considered in order to minimize water waste, including overspray or overflow to impervious surfaces. - Low trajectory spray heads and/or low volume water distributing or application devices shall be used. - 7.
 Reuse water shall be used where approved systems are available. - 8.
-The use of drought-tolerant site-specific and shade producing plants is encouraged to diminish irrigation demands - 9.
-All required underground sleeves shall be shown on the development order site drainage plan.
+The use of drought-tolerant site-specific and shade producing plants is encouraged to diminish irrigation demands. - 9.
+All required underground sleeves shall be shown on the development order site drainage plan. - 10.
+All irrigation systems will be designed to separate low and high watering demand areas into separate zones.